Become A UC Master Gardener of Monterey and Santa Cruz Counties

 How to apply:

-Applications are will open for the class of 2020.
-We will be recruiting for the 2020 class starting in May of 2019.
-To be informed of this and other Master Gardener classes and events please subscribe to our news letter.
-Thank you for your interest.
+Applications for the class of 2020 are now closed.
+To stay informed of future UC Master Gardener classes and events, please subscribe to our newsletter.
+Thank you for your interest!